2022 Hamilton, Ontario, municipal election

 The 2022 Hamilton municipal election was a municipal election that occurred on 24 October 2022, as per the Ontario Municipal Elections Act, 1996.
-Residents of Hamilton selected one mayor, members of the Hamilton City Council, as well as members of both the English and French Public and Catholic School Boards using a first-past-the-post electoral system in single-member constituencies, called wards.
-Based on their electoral registration, voters also selected one of 11 Hamilton-Wentworth District School Board trustees, 9 Hamilton-Wentworth Catholic District School Board trustees, 1 Conseil scolaire Viamonde trustee, or 1 Conseil scolaire catholique MonAvenir trustee.
+Residents of Hamilton selected one mayor, members of the Hamilton City Council, as well as members of both the English and French public and Catholic school boards using a first-past-the-post electoral system in single-member constituencies, called wards.
+Based on their electoral registration, voters also selected one of 11 Hamilton-Wentworth District School Board trustees, nine Hamilton-Wentworth Catholic District School Board trustees, one Conseil scolaire Viamonde trustee, or one Conseil scolaire catholique MonAvenir trustee.
 Hamiltonians had the options of voting in-person or through a mail-in ballot.

 On election day, Hamiltonians elected Andrea Horwath to serve as mayor of the City of Hamilton.
 She is the first female mayor of the city.
 Each elected official's term began on 15 November 2022 and will end on 14 November 2026.

 Issues

-Light Rail Transit
+Light rail transit

-Hamilton's light rail transit (LRT) project has been a contentious issue since proposals surfaced in 2008.
+Hamilton's light rail transit (LRT) project had been a contentious issue since proposals surfaced in 2008.
 Supported by Hamilton city council and Metrolinx, the transit agency responsible for projects across the Toronto and Hamilton areas, the new rapid transit system was intended to ease congestion on the city's Hamilton Street Railway (HSR) system.
-In September 2008, a city-commissioned survey found that 94% of Hamiltonians surveyed supported investment in rapid transit with 66% supporting light rail transit (LRT), 8% favouring bus rapid transit (BRT), and 20% endorsing either option.
+In September 2008, a city-commissioned survey found that 94% of Hamiltonians surveyed supported investment in rapid transit, with 66% supporting LRT, 8% favouring bus rapid transit (BRT), and 20% endorsing either option.